yuanweixin/lexim/README.md

 Lexim uses a `lexe` helper exe.
 It is done to significantly speed up the compilation process by offloading the expensive DFA construction to a separate process instead of doing it in the compiler VM (not only is it slow, but for more complicated regex it generates the `interpretation requires too many iterations` error, which could be mitigated with compiler option `maxLoopIterationsVM:N` but it will still be significantly slower).
 The package is set up so that when you do `nimble install` it will compile `lexe` and put that into your nimble cache.

+# development

 You can run `nimble install` if you are hacking this lib and need to test out changes to `lexe`.

+You can run `nimble test` to run the tests.

 # usage